1. Fleet Management (FM)

 2. Fleet Management Platform (FM platform)

-……any software application that allows you to perform fleet management is a fleet management platform.
+Any software application that allows you to perform fleet management is a fleet management platform.
 These differ from simple GPS tracking systems that just give you vehicle location and speed.
 Fleet management platforms, on the other hand, are comprehensive and depend on telemetry data.
-They allow you to gain visibility across your entire fleet business and supply chain.
+It allows you to gain visibility across your entire fleet business and supply chain.